syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 }
 {% endhighlight %}

-Here, the data form is loaded with field from dictionary.
+By default, the value will be shown in editor by getting it from the dictionary.

 You can download the source code of this demo from here [GenerateDataFormItemsForDictionary](https://github.com/SyncfusionExamples/Generate-DataFormItems-for-Dictionary-loaded-in-Xamarin-DataForm)